NolanEmery/Week-16-Space-is-For-Everyone/README.md

 Expand It:

+How did you rework the site into a solar system where students must discover all six subject planets to earn a certificate?
 Put the activities in order.
 Make each activity correspond to one planet.
 Once they finish the activity, they unlock the corresponding planet.
 The planet has extra activities once unlocked.